I am Malala: The Story of the Girl Who Stood Up for Education and Was Shot by the Taliban

 She’s a devout Muslim, yet also devoted to the rights of girls and women, and she never feels that those two important parts of her life are at odds.
 Sometimes she explains why the Taliban leaders have certain positions (like their wish for women to remain at home, inside all the time), and why she disagrees with them.

 I really want to listen to the book a second time.
 It might have been easier to read it as an e-book or physical copy.
-I had a hard time sometimes with keeping the names of places and characters straight, and I think having the print version would have made this easier for me, since so many were unfamiliar to me.
+I had a hard time sometimes with keeping the names of places and characters straight.
+Having the print version would have made this easier for me I think, since so many names were unfamiliar to me.

 I couldn’t help but be in awe of this young girl and her courage, though.
 I really enjoyed the story and it gave me a better understanding of what happened in Pakistan before and after Bin Laden was killed.